akkoyun/EnergyBoard/README.md

 ## Description
-	The MAX78630+PPM is an energy measurement processor for polyphase power-monitoring systems.
+	The EnergyBoard is an energy measurement processor for polyphase power-monitoring systems.
 It is designed for real-time monitoring for a variety of typical three-phase configurations in industrial applications.
-The MAX78630+PPM provides up to six analog inputs for interfacing to voltage and current sensors.
+The MAX78630 provides up to six analog inputs for interfacing to voltage and current sensors.
 Scaled voltages from the sensors are fed to the single converter front-end using a high-resolution delta-sigma converter.
 Supported current sensors include current transformers (CTs), Rogowski